 As a day run, these trips should only be attempted in good weather and when they're clear of snow (early summer to autumn).
 Take a wind/waterproof jacket, map, compass, water, sunblock, etc. Stars indicate quality of the route.

 A pleasant and spectacular outing with a good mix of terrain.
 Have done this one many times - takes about 4.5 hours.
 From the car park at the end of Postmans road (15 mins drive from Kaikoura), jog up the 4wd road to the hut (usually water) and then to the summit of Mt Fyffe (total~1.5 hours).
 From here it's a superb run north (see the pic at the top of this webpage) following occasional markers along the undulating tops towards the Kowhai saddle (particularly scenic in late spring or autumn).
 Cross an obvious level narrow col with scree runs on both sides (but avoid the temptation to descend the scree that starts at the prominent narrow section before the last rise, unless you like waterfalls, and adventure!) and follow the track up the next hill `Gables end') and traverse along to where the descent to Kowhai saddle starts.
-Around here you can take a pleasant and fast descent down a long soft steep scree slide, that ends with a short steep rocky and scrubby descent for the last bit into the upper Kowhai river where you rejoin the "track".
+Follow markers down to the saddle (good running), or else a short distance before take a fast descent down a long soft steep scree slide, that ends with a short steep rocky and scrubby descent for the last bit into the upper Kowhai river where you rejoin the "track".
 The first bit is slow going down the bouldery river bed (tricky if there's snow or it's wet) with occasional trails through scrub on the true right.
 However watch for marked tracks (orange markers) mostly on the true left that lead through extensive sections of bush.
-In this way you can stay out of the river for most of the way down (at one point the track disappears into the river, but a short section (marker obscured) leads a 30 metres through scrub on the opposite side of the river, then the track starts resumes again on the true left).
+In this way you can stay out of the river for most of the way down.
 Eventually you'll arrive at and cross main Kowhai river that flows down from the big mountains, and climb onto a terrace where the track soon arrives at Kowhai Hut.
 From here it's a very cruisy 1+ hour run down valley - following a clear trail you cross the river and then follow an obvious track through bush on the true left.
 A short open section leads to a trail that appears to run out, however on your left is an unexpected orange marker showing the start of the second tracked section which leads to near where the valley closes into a gorge.
 From here you are in and out of the river criss-crossing the gorge (trails allow you to take a fairly straight line) beyond which a trail on the true right leads into another fast bush section.
 The riverbed after here is easy running (with 4WD trails).
 At the corner where the valley finally opens out, and past the bluff on the left, head back to the true left and run towards the open scrub beside the hill - here you will pick up a track (marked) that leads onto a 4WD drive tack and brings you back to the car park.